andaluzcoin/andaluzcoin/test/functional/test-shell.md

 [key.py](/test/functional/test_framework/key.py),
 [script.py](/test/functional/test_framework/script.py) and
 [messages.py](/test/functional/test_framework/messages.py) are particularly
-useful in constructing objects which can be passed to the bitcoind nodes managed by a running `TestShell` object.
+useful in constructing objects which can be passed to theandaluzcoind nodes managed by a running `TestShell` object.

 ## 5. Shutting the `TestShell` down

-Shutting down the `TestShell` will safely tear down all running bitcoind instances and remove all temporary data and logging directories.
+Shutting down the `TestShell` will safely tear down all runningandaluzcoind instances and remove all temporary data and logging directories.

 ```